 Set out for a leisurely bike ride through the Lehigh Gorge on the Switchback Railroad Trail or The D&L Trail.
 Up the ante and experience The Bike Train; take a scenic train ride up the Lehigh Gorge for 25 miles, and then bike back down to Jim Thorpe at your own pace.

 Giddy up!
 Hit the trails and discover the warming colors of the season while horseback riding.
 Mosey within woods, stroll through streams or saunter across fields on horseback!
 Whichever your adventure, beautiful scenery awaits.

 Never ridden a horse?
 No problem!
-Deer Path Riding Stable loves beginners.
+Stables all over the region welcome beginners.
 If you are not up for a ride, Daisy Field Farm offers carriage, hay wagon and pony rides too.
 Bushkill Riding Stables and Mountain Creek Stable accommodate both families and anyone looking to reconnect with nature!
 Be sure to call and make appointments for your riding experience.

 5. Scenic Drive

 With over 120 varieties of plants, trees and shrubs, the Pocono Mountains is ablaze with brilliant foliage and spectacular views in the fall.
 Different areas throughout the four-county region have been recognized as a few of the best fall displays in the country.
 Come see for yourself!

 Car and Driver Magazine ranked PA Route 6, through Hawley, as one of the “Top Scenic Routes in America.”
 Alongside Lake Wallenpaupack, Route 507 has been hailed by the Travel Channel as one of the “Best Fall Foliage Road Trips.”
 CNN has named the Delaware Water Gap one of the best places to view fall foliage.